lidewu/EXOS_Backup_Script/README.md

 ## How To Use
 --------------------
-Modify  Tftp Server IP Address set var tftp <Tftp IP Address>
+//Modify  Tftp Server IP Address set var tftp <Tftp IP Address>